 What Is Yahtzee?

-The game Yahtzee is a very interesting dice game that was created by Milton Bradly, but is currently owned by Hasbro).
-The game, which was first introduced in 1940, named “Yatzie.”
-It was popular.
+The game Yahtzee is a very interesting dice game that was created by Milton Bradley, but is currently owned by Hasbro).
+First introduced in the 1940s, Yahtzee is a game of luck and probability that became very popular as it could be played by multiple players and by oneself.
 Lowe, the entrepreneur of Yahtzee, commercialized the game in 1956.
 The game’s close cousins include Yacht, Generala, and Yogi.

 It also has a public domain referred to as Yatzy, which is played in Scandinavian nations.
 However, note that Yatzy and Yahtzee rules are different and you should not mix them.
 You should also note that the game has traces of Cheerio dice game and Poker Dice.